 The great thing about this art deco-style fixture is that it can also transition to modern rooms.
 It is definitely a show-stopper so use it in a room where you want to make a statement.

 08 of 09

 Polished Nickel Puck Light

 Definitely one for contemporary spaces, this sleek, polished nickel flush mount has an unassuming style well-suited to modern rooms.Continue to 9 of 9 below.

 09 of 09

-At 25" wide this sculptural beauty has a big presence.
-Reminiscent of the sun's rays, it's sure to draw admiring eyes upwards in any room where it's installed.
+At 25 inches wide this sculptural beauty has a big presence.
+Reminiscent of the sun's rays, it is sure to draw admiring eyes upwards in any room where it is installed.